OLeather/truss-optimization/README.md

 # Truss Optimization
-This repo was made as an extension to a school project from MTE 119: Statics.
+This repo was made as an extension to a school project from MTE 119: Statics along with team members [Tom Wielemaker](https://github.com/tjwielem), [Theresa Nguyen](https://github.com/therresa), Nush Majra, and [Hasan Tahir](https://github.com/Hasan3773).
 The goal of the project was to design a low-cost truss bridge that would support a train of given mass without exceeding given maximum tension and compression forces within each member.

 ## Methodology